JeffDeCola/my-go-examples/README.md

 * [markdown-create-table-of-contents](https://github.com/JeffDeCola/my-go-examples/tree/master/useful-tools-i-use/markdown-create-table-of-contents)

   _Parse a markdown file to find `##`, `###` to create a table of contents (TOC) for links at github.
-I like to use a TOC it at the beginning of my readme files._
+I like to use a TOC at the beginning of my README.md files._

 * [markdown-delimiter-doer](https://github.com/JeffDeCola/my-go-examples/tree/master/useful-tools-i-use/markdown-delimiter-doer)